 Bat Weight Guide

-Recommended bat weight based player's on height.
+Recommended bat weight based on player's height.
 These are guidelines only, players may use bats outside their recommended range.

 Size Size Abbrev.
 Player Height (cm) Player Height (feet & inches)